Carnarvon xeric shrublands: Flora

 Low samphire and saltbush shrublands cover the saline alluvial plains, snakewood (Acacia xiphophylla) scrublands cover the clay flats, Bowgada (Acacia ramulosa) low woodland covers sandy ridges and plains, red sand dune fields are interspersed or overlain with tree to shrub steppe over hummock grasslands, and Acacia startii/A. bivenosa shrublands cover limestone outcrops in the north.
 Other trees in the area include limestone wattle (Acacia sclerosperma) with an undergrowth of dead finish (Acacia tetragonophylla).
 The sheltered embayments and extensive tidal flats along the coast support mangroves.

 Fauna

-Wildlife of the area includes birds such as the thick-billed grasswren and the red-tailed black cockatoo.
+Wildlife of the area includes birds such as the western grasswren and the red-tailed black cockatoo.
 This is also the area where it is possible that there may be a surviving population of the lesser stick-nest rat which is thought to be extinct.

 Protected areas

 Protected areas in the ecoregion include Cape Range National Park, Francois Peron National Park and Kennedy Range National Park.